 A garbage can buried in the garden

 I’ve always thought this was a great idea.
-The concept is you get a large garbage can and bury it just below the surface of your garden, you put the potatoes inside put the lid on and then cover the lid with soil, or straw or even leaves.
+The concept is you get a large garbage can and bury it just below the surface of your garden, you put the potatoes inside put the lid on, and then cover the lid with soil, straw, or even leaves.

 The biggest disadvantage I see to this method is convenience.
 We get a lot of snow in the winter (and rain).
 So traipsing out to the garden several times a week really isn’t the easiest way!

 Remember where and how you store your potatoes is super important.
-When property stored potatoes can last over 6 months in storage, giving you a great fresh vegetable option all winter long!
+When properly stored potatoes can last over 6 months in storage, giving you a great fresh vegetable option all winter long!